GoSolve-io/go-application-guide/README.md

 using **Is** and **As** methods still allows to handle them accordingly.

 ### Context

-TODO: Primarily for signaling end of execution to goroutines

 Context is a well known concept from other programming languages.
 To provide some background for someone who never used contexts before: it is a way to tie all the requests together and provide a way to stop the execution if needed.
 It is